hm-lang/core/proposals/classes.md

 TODO: make functions that don't refer to a `This` automatically static, as making `class.new` functions all the time would be annoying.
+BUT this would have problems for abstract methods -- what should they be? obviously we want them to be methods and not static class functions.

 ```
 class SomeClass(int This.Value)